badu/badu.github.io/_content/about.md

 ###### (2009 - 2012)

 * Started mentoring a group of young pupils
-* Started to broad my communication skills
+* Started to broaden my communication skills
 * Blogging regarding Adobe Flex
-* Host for events like launch parties and popularizing Flex
+* Host events like launch parties and popularize Flex
 * Wrote an Actionscript dependency injection framework called Roless
 * I've started enjoying Java because the Flex compiler was written with it
-* Left the position because Flash was discontinued and I've fell in love with Spring Boot
+* Left the position because Flash was discontinued and I've fallen in love with Spring Boot

 #### Freelancer for various clients (U.S. and Europe)